Enjoy the sites at Námaskarð and Krafla

 Hiking

 Another way to enjoy the spectacular surroundings is hiking.
 Gentle walking can be a great way to immerse yourself in the geothermal power of Iceland, especially in locations like this.
-For a little more adventure, you can enjoy a short walk to the Leirhnjúkur lava fields nearby.
-This is a stunning point from which to observe the pure geothermal power of the region.
+If you’re looking for more adventure, you can enjoy a short walk to the Leirhnjúkur lava fields nearby.
+This is a stunning point for observing the pure geothermal power of the region.

 Dangers at Námaskarð

-When exploring the geothermal area, it’s important to take notice of the obvious danger around you.
-The water you see bubbling from the earth’s surface is at boiling point, so it’s critical that you don’t attempt to touch or swim in any of the Námaskarð hot springs you see.
-Keep to the paths and follow signage on site to keep you and your family safe from harm, as well as preserve your surroundings.
+When exploring the geothermal area, it’s important to be aware of the obvious danger around you.
+The water you see bubbling from the earth’s surface is at boiling point, so it’s imperative that you don’t attempt to touch or swim in any of the Námaskarð hot springs you see.
+Keep to the paths and follow signage on site to keep yourself safe as well as preserve your surroundings.

-With so much to see in the Lake Mývatn area has to offer, staying in the local area is a great way to make sure you don’t miss a thing.
-North Iceland is a fantastic location for your trip to Iceland, and Fosshotel Mývatn is the perfect base for all things north Iceland.
+With so much to see in the Námaskarð area, staying nearby is a great way to make sure you don’t miss a thing.
+North Iceland is a fantastic location for your trip to Iceland, and Fosshotel Mývatn is the perfect base for all things north.
 Enjoy a peaceful stay with endless opportunities for adventure all around you!